samushka13/web-app-project/README.md

-# My City
+# My City (Oma kaupunki)

 Project work for the course "Databases and Web Programming".

 ## Description

 My City allows people to easily know what's going on in their city, inform about things that are not as they should be, and vote in various polls.
+The website language is Finnish.

 Users are required to register with the following information:
 - username (unique),